milesial/Pytorch-UNet/README.md

 The input images and target masks should be in the `data/imgs` and `data/masks` folders respectively (note that the `imgs` and `masks` folder should not contain any sub-folder or any other files, due to the greedy data-loader).
 For Carvana, images are RGB and masks are black and white.

 You can use your own dataset as long as you make sure it is loaded properly in `utils/data_loading.py`.
+For example, loading RGB-coded black and white masks will not work with the data-loading code as-is.

 ---